 Maintenance on specific systems and transport paths may require other parameters.
-Parameters and values can be found in the M-Series Recommendations.
+Parameters and values can be found in the M-series Recommendations.
+See, for example, Recommendations M.2100 [21] and M.2101 [22].

-5.3 Performance monitoring at the near end and far end of a path
+6.2 Performance monitoring at the near end and far end of a path

 By monitoring SES events for both directions at a single path end point, a network provider is able to determine the unavailable state of the path (see Annex A).
 In some cases, it is also possible to monitor the full set of error performance parameters in both directions from one end of the path.

 Specific in-service indicators for deriving far end performance of a path are listed in Annexes B, C and D.

-6 Error performance objectives
+7 Error performance objectives

-6.1 End-to-end objectives
+7.1 End-to-end objectives

-Table 1 specifies the end-to-end objectives for a 27 500 km HRP in terms of the parameters defined in 5.1.
-An international digital path at or above the primary rate shall meet its allocated objectives for all parameters concurrently.
-The path fails to meet the error performance requirement if any of these objectives is not met.
-The suggested evaluation period is 1 month.
+Table 1 specifies the end-to-end objectives for a 27 500 km HRP in terms of the parameters defined in 4.5.
+The actual objectives applicable to a real path are derived from Table 1 using the allocation principles detailed in 7.2.
+Each direction of the path shall concurrently satisfy the allocated objectives for all parameters.
+In other words, a path fails to satisfy this Recommendation if any parameter exceeds the allocated objective in either direction at the end of the given evaluation period.
+The suggested evaluation period is one month.